 On December 1, 1919 assigned as the flagship for DesRon 2, Second Fleet.
 On August 29, 1920 departed Yokosuka on a patrol off the coast off Siberian coast with DesRon 2 and Tatsuta, escorting eight battleships and returns to Otaru on September 7, 1920.

 Tenryu served as a destroyer flotilla leader until 1925, visiting the coasts of Siberia and China as well as operating off Japan.
 In 1927, Tenryu returned to China then flotilla leader in 1928.
 Afterwards, a guard and training ship at Kure until October 1931, when she rejoined the active fleet off China.
 The cruiser generally operated in Chinese waters for the rest of th decade, the light cruiser operated off China with brief intervals of duty as a training ship and in reserve.
-Plans to convert her to an anti-aircraft ship were canceled in 1939, and she spent the next two years as a training ship at Maizuru Naval Station and on a cruise through the central Pacific during the middle of 1941.
+Plans to convert her to an anti-aircraft ship were canceled in 1939, and she spent the next two years as a training ship at Maizuru Naval Base at Maizuru and for a cruise through the central Pacific during the middle of 1941.